A historic covered bridge over the Crabtree Creek

-One of the six beautiful covered bridges within the short distance from Scio and Stayton, the Larwood Covered Bridge over the Crabtree Creek is located right by the Larwood Wayside Park at the junction of the Roaring River and Crabtree Creek.
+The Larwood Covered Bridge over Crabtree Creek is one of the six beautiful covered bridges within a short distance from Scio and Stayton.
+It is located right by the Larwood Wayside Park at the junction of the Roaring River and Crabtree Creek.
 This place is unique since the river flows into the creek, not another way around, which is not common in nature.
-According to "Ripley's Believe It or Not", it's the only place in the world, where a river empties into a creek.
+According to "Ripley's Believe It or Not", it's the only place in the world where a river empties into a creek.

-The Crabtree Creek begins in the western foothills of the Cascade Range near Crabtree Mountain and flows west to the South Santiam River.
+Crabtree Creek begins in the western foothills of the Cascade Range near Crabtree Mountain and flows west to the South Santiam River.

-The Larwood Covered Bridge was built in accordance with Highway Commission specifications at the time.
+The bridge carries Fish Hatchery Road across and it is open to one-lane vehicle traffic.
 This made it a very well preserved piece of history you can enjoy nowadays.

 Swimming

-The Crabtree Creek below the Larwood Covered Bridge is a popular spot for those who like wading and swimming.
+Crabtree Creek below the Larwood Covered Bridge is a popular spot for those who like wading and swimming.

 Fishing